carrotsrc/StrangeIO/README.md

-This is the beginnings of a pure object orientated library for a virtual audio rack system.
+This is getting to the functional prototype stages of a pure object orientated library for a virtual audio rack system.
 It's being designed as a framework around individual processing units, linked together by virtual connectors.
 There has always been a heavy influence of Reason in my head (since my brief play around) but more dedicated to mixing audio with added effects rather than producing it.
 It is also acting as a lab environment for my study of DSP.

 There is Mixxx and Traktor out there for software mixing, but I sort of had in mind something less refined and more modular - like a rack of audio units... a virtual audio rack.